ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/scikit-learn-models/feature-preprocessing.md

 ## Feature Selection

 In the second script, we demonstrate the use of feature selection.
-After creating the `JaqpotpyDataset` object, we apply a feature selection technique using the `select_features()` method:
+After creating the `JaqpotpyTabularDataset` object, we apply a feature selection technique using the `select_features()` method:

 ```python
 # Use VarianceThreshold to select features with a minimum variance of 0.1